MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

 1. Select **Start scan**.<br>The page updates to shows when the scan is complete.
     ![Screenshot showing a server ready to be scanned](media/migrate/inventory.png) **Figure 2: Inventorying servers**
-1. Select each server to review the shares, configuration, network adapters, and volumes that were inventoried.
+1. Select each server to review the shares, configuration, network adapters, and volumes that were inventoried. <br><br>In this release, if you chose to include administrative shares, you'll get a "This operation isn't supported by the selected proxy" error for shares located in the Windows system folder.
+We don't support transferring those shares, so you'll have to skip them during the transfer phase.
 1. Select **Next** to move on to transferring data.

 ## Step 2: Transfer data from your old servers to the destination servers